cinqict/jenkinsdev/blog1.md

 docker run -p 80:8080 jenkins/jenkins
 ```

-Browse to `http://localhost:80` you see immediately some manual steps which are nice for a first Jenkins experience, but not for your development environment.
+Browse to `http://localhost:80` youimmediately see some manual steps which are nice for a first Jenkins experience, but not in your development environment.
 You need to:
 - Copy a secret key from the log file,
 - Select plugins
 - Login with a default username/password
 - Create a project

-This gives us four manual steps which we want to get rid of.
+So this gives us four manual steps we want to get rid of.
-To achieve this, we will create a Dockerfile and some initial Groovy script to configure Jenkins during start up.
+To do this, we will create a Dockerfile and some initial Groovy script to configure Jenkins during start up.

-## Set things up
+## Setting things up
 We start our Dockerfile by extending the Jenkins image as described in the readme ot the `jenkins/jenkins` image.

 ```dockerfile